4 Phases of Disaster Management Explained (the Easy Way)

 Meaning: To rebuild after a disaster in an effort to return operations back to normal

-The “recovery” phase takes place after a disaster.
+The recovery phase takes place after a disaster.
 This phase is the restoration of an organization following any impacts from a disaster.
 By this time, the organization has achieved at least some degree of physical, environmental, economic and social stability.

 The recovery phase of a disaster can last anywhere from six months to a year (or even longer depending on the severity of the incident).

-|An example of “recovery” is creating strategic protocols and action plans to address the most serious impacts of a disaster.
-An organization will work to obtain new resources, rebuild or create partnerships, and implement effective recovery strategies.
-The organization will also want to take steps to reduce financial burdens, rebuild damaged structures and reduce vulnerability to future disasters.
+In this phase, the organization works to obtain new resources, rebuild or create partnerships, and implement effective recovery strategies.
+The organization also takes steps to reduce financial burdens, rebuild damaged structures, and reduce vulnerability to future disasters.

 Business Continuity Made Easy: Your Free eBook